 Niacin is important for proper functioning of all cells, including the cells of the brain and nervous system.
 Niacin has the well-known effect of causing vasodilation, often called the niacin “flush,” which is an opening of small blood vessels (capillaries) for increased blood flow.
 These are the blood vessels which are of most value in reaching fatty tissues.
 Healthy blood flow is important for allowing toxins stored in these fatty tissues to be removed into the bloodstream, and processed out of the body.
 Niacin may also support healthy skin by promoting normal moisture retention, elasticity and tone.
 Niacin may also support healthy cartilage.*

-For a higher dose in a slow-release format, consider our Niacin Sustained Release.
-For the same dose in a convenient capsule format, consider our Niacin Capsules.
+For the same amount of niacin in a convenient capsule format, consider our Niacin Capsules.

 Suitable for Vegans and Vegetarians

-Dairy, Egg, Fish, Shellfish, Tree Nuts, Peanuts, Wheat
+Milk, Egg, Fish, Shellfish, Tree Nuts, Peanuts, Wheat, Artificial Colors, Artificial Flavors

-Take 1 lozenge as directed by your healthcare practitioner.
+Take 1 lozenge as directed by your healthcare professional.
 Lozenge may be broken into smaller pieces if lower dosage is desired.

 Children and pregnant or lactating women should consult their healthcare practitioner prior to use.
 Do not use if tamper seal is damaged.
 Consult with a healthcare professional before use if you are using antibiotics, cholesterol-lowering drugs, blood pressure medications, alpha-inhibitors or other medications.
 Niacin may cause a "flush" feeling including tingling, feeling warm, blushing or turning red (usually on the face, ears, neck, or chest).
 This reaction is more common for individuals who have not used niacin-containing supplements before, or for those who are sensitive to niacin.
 It usually subsides in a few minutes to a few hours, depending on the individual.
 You can reduce your likelihood of experiencing that reaction by eating a meal before or very shortly after taking a supplement containing niacin, drinking plenty of water, and making sure that your dose is appropriate.
 It may be best to start out with only a portion of a serving and gradually work your way up to your desired dose, allowing your system to acclimate to the niacin.
 We recommend that you consult with a healthcare professional for help determining the best dose of niacin for your individual needs, and that you talk with your practitioner about any side-effects your experience while using niacin.